ItsZeusBro/Hermetica/README.md

-# Sasquatch (The Implementation should be in hardware, this is just going to be a play toy)
+# Sasquatch (The Implementation should be in hardware.
+This is all just evidence of the attacks against me)

 ## Big Picture: